tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

 # tag_based_pnp_calibrator

 In this tutorial, we will present a hands-on tutorial of the `tag_based_pnp_calibrator`.
-Although we provide pre-recorded rosbags, the flow of the tutorial is meant to show the user the steps they must perform in their own use cases with live sensors.
+Although we provide pre-recorded rosbag, the flow of the tutorial is meant to show the user the steps they must perform in their own use cases with live sensors.

 General documentation regarding this calibrator can be found [here](../../tag_based_pnp_calibrator/README.md).